November 29, 2015

 - Have Reliable transportation

-You might ask if surrogacy agencies dream up these requirements?
-The answer is no. The American Society of Reproductive Medicine (ASRM) sets standards for the industry and recommends these requirements be met.
-The vast majority of fertility doctors follow these standards.
+The American Society of Reproductive Medicine (ASRM) sets standards for the industry and recommends these requirements be met.

 Patience of a Saint

-Looking at all the stuff outlined above, you probably are starting to get it that this takes time just getting to even thinking about the pregnancy.
-And we did not even talk about the contracting process after you successfully complete your screening.
 There is quite a bit of hurry up and wait.
-That’s why we like to talk to women who are inquiring about why they should not be counting on the compensation they will eventually receive as a mainstay of their income.
-Surrogate candidates need to be financially stable because it can take months to get to the point where they are receiving compensation which is typically starting with confirmation of fetal heartbeat approximately six to seven weeks after the embryo transfer.
+That's why we like to talk to women about why they should not be counting on the compensation they will eventually receive as a mainstay of their income.
+Surrogate candidates need to be financially stable because it can take months to get to the point where they are receiving compensation.

 Dedication of An Olympian